JOmarCuenca/SubnetCalculator/README.md

-# SubnetCalculator for ipv4
+# SubnetCalculator for ipv4, VLSM calculator module for ipv4 also included
-Also VLSM coming soon.